Nearly half of the world’s population is at risk of malaria.

 Sr. Grace recounts the story of Remi, a 7 month old child with symptoms of vomiting, diarrhea, sunken eyes and high fever.
 Remi refused to eat and was severely dehydrated.
-After the lab investigation and confirming this case of Malaria, he was given 50% Dextrose and 3 doses of Artesunate according to his weight.
+After the lab investigation and confirming this case of Malaria, she was given 50% Dextrose and 3 doses of Artesunate according to her weight.

 The following morning, Remi was smiling and playing.
-His mother couldn’t stop thanking the sisters and staff for bringing her baby back to life.
+Her mother couldn’t stop thanking the sisters and staff for bringing her baby back to life.

 It is extremely effective, but expensive at €1.90 ($2.22 USD) per bottle.